New York Has Three Major Airports – But Which One Fits Your Travel Plans Best?

 For travelers heading to Lower Manhattan, Brooklyn, or even parts of Westchester, Newark frequently delivers faster total door-to-door times than the Queens airports.
 The airport also experiences fewer weather delays than LaGuardia due to better instrument landing systems and longer runways.

 Raw mileage tells only part of the story in any New York airport comparison.
 Traffic patterns, route options, and final destination within the city matter equally.
+Whether your journey takes you to the five boroughs or requires a Westchester County Airport car service or a Philadelphia Airport car service for longer regional transfers, choosing the right logistics partner is key.

 | Airport | Distance to Midtown | Distance to Financial District | Distance to Brooklyn (Williamsburg) | Distance to JFK (for connections) |